Who is it for?

 To achieve this qualification you will be

-- currently employed by a school or local authority
+- currently employed by a school, local authority or willing to undertake a placement

 - supporting children’s learning and well-being